Github90-123/Minecraft-Windows-Server/README.md

 ## Installation

+First off you need to download the 'server.tar' file so you have to download it from this link : "https://mega.nz/file/yGg2SSaB#EmScv1gqgjNSaIvF5yuzFhD2SMiBOZC56bOyeK2A2Es".

+After that move the 'server.tar' to the folder with the files (DO NOT EXTRACT THE 'server.tar' FILE)

-Double click on "Minecraft Server (X GB Version) (Compiled).exe", The "X GB" is the version that will be allocated to the servers using java
+Double click on "Minecraft Server (X GB Version) (Compiled).exe", The "X GB" is the version that will be allocated to the servers using java.

+It should now bring up a console.

+Enjoy!

 ## FAQ